Nexus-Mods/NexusMods.Archives.Nx/docs/Specification/Implementation-Details.md

     The appropriate approach depends on your input data and use case; below are some general tips.

 - For repacking downloaded files from the web; prefer faster compression approaches.
-    - Use `zstd -11` or `zstd -16` (depending on CPU, estimate power by thread count).
+    - Prefer `lz4 -12` or `zstd -16` (depending on CPU, estimate power by thread count).
     - Can't have the user wait too long...
     - We only use highest levels e.g. `zstd -22` when 'publishing' (uploading) to web.

 - Files which we know are not compressible are assigned `copy` as compression strategy in their blocks.
     - We will provide a mechanism to feed this info from outside the library.

-- Extraordinarily large files should be handled with LZ4.
-    - To avoid case of lots of small files, and one huge file.
-    - Files 1GB and beyond.
-Needs benchmarking.

 - Prefer ZStd for large files.

 ## Repacking/Appending Files